Graphs with large total angular resolution: NP-hardness

 Note that for all three gadgets, an embedding with total angular resolution $60^{\circ}$ is unique up to rotation, scaling and reflection of the whole gadget.
 Especially, for each gadget, all triangles are congruent.

-For connecting the gadgets, we first build a rigid 3-sided frame as depicted in Fig.~\ref{fig:60hard:basic_structure}.
-On the bottom, it consists of a straight path of $2n+2m-1$ triangles that alternatingly face up and down (the bottom path).
+For connecting the gadgets, we first build a rigid 3-sided frame as depicted in Figure~\ref{fig:60hard:basic_structure}.
+On the bottom, it consists of a straight path of $2n+2m-1$ triangles that alternatingly face up and down (the \emph{bottom path}).
 On top of the rightmost triangle of this path, we add a sequence of $m$ clause gadgets stacked on top of each other (one for each clause, with the clause vertices $C_1, \ldots, C_m$ facing to the right).
-The top consists of a straight path of $2n+2m-1$ triangles that alternatingly face down and up (the top path).
+The top of the figure consists of a straight path of ${2n+2m-1}$~triangles that alternatingly face down and up (the \emph{top path}).
 We denote the leftmost $n+1$ vertices of degree three on the upper side of the bottom path with $X_1, \ldots, X_n$, and $B_1$.
 The leftmost $n+1$ vertices of degree three on the lower side of the top path are denoted $X'_1, \ldots, X'_n$, and $B_2$.
-As an embedding with total angular resolution $60^{\circ}$ of this frame again is again unique up to rotation, scaling, and reflection, we assume without loss of generality that it is embedded as depicted in Fig.~\ref{fig:60hard:basic_structure}.
+An embedding with total angular resolution $60^{\circ}$ of this frame is again unique up to rotation, scaling, and reflection.
+We assume without loss of generality that it is embedded with $X_1, \ldots, X_n$ being on a horizontal line, as depicted in Figure~\ref{fig:60hard:basic_structure}.
 Then, for every $1\leq i \leq n$, $X'_i$ and $X_i$ lie on a vertical line.
 Further, the line $\ell_1$ spanned by $B_1$ and $C_m$ has slope $60^{\circ}$ and the line $\ell_2$ through $B_2$ and $C_1$ has slope $-60^{\circ}$.

 We next add the variable gadgets in the following way.
 For each variable $x_i$, we identify the vertex $A_{i,1}$ of its gadget with $X_i$.
-Further, we connect the gadget to $X'_i$ via a connector gadget by identifying $A_{i,2}$ with $A_{i,3}$ and $A_{i,4}$ with $X'_i$, respectively.
-In any drawing with total angular resolution $60^{\circ}$ of the construction so far, each variable gadget together with its connector gadget must be drawn vertically between $X_i$ and $X'_i$.
-Further, the gadgets can be scaled by adapting the height of the connector gadget.
-Independent of the scaling factor, the left side of each variable gadget is always to the left of the lines $\ell_1$ and $\ell_2$.
+Further, we connect the gadget to $X'_i$ via a connector gadget by identifying $A_{i,2}$ with $A_{i,3}$ and $A_{i,4}$ with~$X'_i$, respectively.
+Note that in any drawing with total angular resolution $60^{\circ}$ of the construction so far, each variable gadget together with its connector gadget must be drawn vertically and between $X_i$ and $X'_i$.
+Further, the variable gadgets can be scaled by adapting the height of the connector gadget.
+Independent of the scaling factor, the right side of each variable gadget is always to the left of the lines $\ell_1$ and $\ell_2$.
 Directionwise, variable gadgets can be drawn in two ways: either all $X_{i,j}$ are to the right of the $\overline{X}_{i,j}$ or the other way around.